April 22nd, 2019

 Cybercriminals are an unfortunate reality of today's world, and they're always looking for ways to get ahold of information that's not their own—phishing emails and over public Wi-Fi are two of their favorite methods.

 Thankfully, companies like Google and Apple have stepped up their security game, and developed better ways to help people protect their sensitive information.
-Here, our tech experts explain two factor authentication and how you can use it to make sure your information is secure.
+Asurion Experts help our millions of customers to get the most out of their tech, appliances and connections daily.
+Here, they explain two factor authentication and how you can use it to make sure your information is secure.

 What is two factor authentication?

 If you use iCloud or Google accounts you've probably heard of two factor authentication.
 It's a security method that asks you to take an extra step — usually entering a code — to confirm your identity when you log into email, social media, or other password protected accounts.
 This second layer of protection is designed to keep other people from signing in to your account, even if they have your password.

 How two factor authentication works

 When you enable two-factor authentication, you'll have two steps to complete when you sign in to your account from a new device: